huggingface/accelerate/docs/source/usage_guides/distributed_inference.md

     output = model(*args)
 ```

-Afterwards all the data will be on the last GPU, which you can use the [`PartialState`] to find and extract:
+When finished, all the data will be on the last GPU, which you can use the [`PartialState`] to find and extract:

 ```{python}
 from accelerate import PartialState